-Private collecting of works of art of the type collected by the Museum, by Covered Persons is an appropriate activity.
-Covered Persons may not engage in the business of dealing in objects of a type collected by the Museum unless they refrain from participating in, and recuse themselves from, involvement in any Museum transaction involving the sale, acquisition, transfer, deaccessioning or other similar disposition of such objects.
-No Covered Person, their spouse or their child may purchase at auction a work of art that has been deaccessioned by the Museum.
+Private collecting of works of art of the type collected by the Museum, by Covered Persons is an appropriate activity; however no Covered Person may at any time knowingly compete with the Museum for the acquisition of any artwork.
+No Covered Person, their spouse or their child may purchase a work of art that has been deaccessioned by the Museum.
 No member of the Acquisitions Committee may be a dealer in Fine art.

-SECTION K. AVAILABILITY OF CONSERVATION SERVICES
+SECTION I. AVAILABILITY OF CONSERVATION SERVICES